learn-co-students/dumbo-web-060319/README.md

 ## Readme
-This is the repository for all the lecture code for dumbo-web-060319.
+This is the repository for all the lecture code for `Don't Go JSON Waterfalls`.